EarthScope/ispaq/README.md

 **PDF_Preferences** has three entries describing PDF output.

 * `pdf_type:` should be followed by either "text","plot", or "text,plot".
 "text" will output PDF information in a csv format file with frequency, power, and hits columns.
 "plot" will output a PDF plot in a png format file.
-"text,plot" will output both
+"text,plot" will output both.

-* `pdf_interval:` should be followed by either "daily","aggregate", or "daily,aggregate"
+* `pdf_interval:` should be followed by either "daily","aggregate", or "daily,aggregate".
-"daily" will calculate separate PDFs for each 24-hour day between the starttime and endtime.
+"daily" will calculate separate PDFs for each day between the starttime and endtime.
 "aggregate" will calculate one PDF spanning the starttime to endtime span.
-"daily,aggregate" will calculate both
+"daily,aggregate" will calculate both.

-* `plot_include:` should be followed by any of "legend","colorbar","fixed_yaxis_limits"
+* `plot_include:` should be followed by any of "legend","colorbar","fixed_yaxis_limits".
-"legend" will include the legend for the minimum/maximum/mode PDF statistics curves "colorbar" will include the histogram legend for the PDF "fixed_axis_limits" will plot the PDF with y-axis limits of -25 to -225 dB "legend,colorbar,fixed_axis_limits" will create a PDF plot with all three features
+"legend" will include the legend for the minimum/maximum/mode PDF statistics curves.
+"colorbar" will include the histogram legend for the PDF.
+"fixed_axis_limits" will plot the PDF with y-axis limits of -25 to -225 dB (if not specified, the y-axis limits are determined by the data).
+"legend,colorbar,fixed_axis_limits" will create a PDF plot with all three features.

 Any of these preference file entries can be overridden by command-line arguments:
 `-M "metric name"`, `-S "station SNCL"`, `--dataselect_url`, `--station_url`, `--event_url`, `--resp_dir`,